bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 So that's kind of the state of things right now.
 There are wallets who have started implementing it without that.
 Cake Wallet, I think, was the first one to have a full-like client.
-So they have a fully private-like client that doesn't use Bit.158.
+So they have a fully private-like client that doesn't use BiP158.
 They do a little bit of a different technique.
 But they don't have silent payments send and receive.
 Last week Blue Wallet merged send support so now in Blue Wallet you can send to a silent payment address.
-There's donation wallet which I've been working with a group on which is a BIP 158 style client.
+There's donation wallet which I've been working with a group on which is a BIP158 style client.
 That one is still in testing, like in Cignet.

 Speaker 1: 00:58:06